Mizo Zirlai Pawl

 Mizo Zirlai Pawl (lit.
-Mizo students' Association) is a Mizo multinational student organization and apex students body in Mizoram state.
+Mizo students' Association) is a Mizo multinational student organization and apex students body based in Mizoram state, India.
 Established on 27 October 1935 in Shillong by Mizo earlier educated students.
 Originally as the Lushai Students Association (LSA), which was later replaced with the "Mizo Zirlai Pawl" (Mizo Students Association) on 1 September 1946.
 As Mizoram State government notified MZP raising day 27 October was observed as "Zirlaite Ni" (Students' Day) from 2008 in Mizoram.
 It was registered as SR No. 35 of 1969–70 under Indian Societies Registration Act.
 Its general headquarters is in the state capital of Mizoram, Aizawl.
 And it has 12 headquarters inside and outside of Mizoram state, such as Churachandpur (in Manipur), Behliangchhip (in Tripura), and in Mizoram state - Serchhip, Biate, Champhai, Darlawn, Kolasib, Mamit, Zawlnuam, Saitual, Lunglei and Khawzawl.
 It has 50 Sub-Headquarters and many branches.

 Scope

 The following Mizo (used as an umbrella term for all peoples who speak one of the Mizo languages) student organizations are affiliated to it: